Ekep-Obasi/Homely/README.md

  - Create a .env file in both client and server folder according to .example.env given in both the folders respectively.

- - For creating and adding GOOGLE_CONFIG_BASE64 in server, checkout this [link](https://newbedev.com/deploying-firebase-app-with-service-account-to-heroku-environment-variables-with-dotenv)

 Once you run the Commands and get environment variables and everything fine, we are all set to run the app ✔️

 On the root level run the following command: